- You can still get a VA loan after bankruptcy, sometimes in as little as 12 months.

 Chapter 7 Bankruptcy Reaffirmation Agreement

-A mortgage is a secured debt, which means it's backed by collateral; in this case your house.
+A mortgage is a type of secured debt, meaning it's backed by collateral — in this case, your house.
 Homeowners who go through bankruptcy may want to try and keep their homes through a process known as "reaffirmation."

-A reaffirmation of debt after Chapter 7 bankruptcy means you will continue to be legally responsible for your mortgage payment.
-Talk with an attorney about reaffirmation and its implications for your financial situation before making a final decision.
+Reaffirming your mortgage after Chapter 7 bankruptcy means you will continue to be legally responsible for your mortgage payment.
+It’s important to consult with a bankruptcy attorney before making this decision, as reaffirmation has long-term financial implications.

-Some lenders may require a Verification of Rent (VOR) to verify that borrowers have continued to make timely mortgage payments.
-Guidelines and policies on this can vary by lender.
+Certain lenders may require a Verification of Rent (VOR) to verify you’ve been making timely mortgage payments.
+Guidelines and policies on this can vary lender to lender.

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy is known as a "reorganization bankruptcy" and creates a court-supervised plan for debt repayment.
-A bankruptcy attorney works to create a debt repayment plan for the debtor, typically lasting three to five years.
-Once the debt repayment plan is complete, any remaining debt will be discharged.
+Chapter 13 bankruptcy is known as a "reorganization bankruptcy" and creates a court-supervised debt repayment plan that typically lasts three to five years.
+A bankruptcy attorney helps develop this plan, and any remaining eligible debt may be discharged once the plan is completed.

-A prospective borrower may receive approval for a VA home loan while still making payments on their Chapter 13 bankruptcy if they have made their payments on time for at least one year.
-They will usually need consent from their Chapter 13 bankruptcy trustee to take on new debt, such as a mortgage.
+You may still qualify for a VA home loan during a Chapter 13 bankruptcy if you’ve made on-time payments for at least 12 months.
+Also, you will likely need consent from your Chapter 13 bankruptcy trustee to take on new debt like a mortgage.

-If you don’t meet Chapter 7 eligibility requirements and can pay some of your debt, Chapter 13 could be a good option.
-You’re able to retain your property, and the bankruptcy could potentially fall off your credit report in seven years.
+If you’re not eligible for Chapter 7 and can repay a portion of your debt, Chapter 13 may be a better option.
+You’re able to retain your property, and the bankruptcy could potentially fall off your credit report after seven years.

 Qualifying for VA Loan After Chapter 13 Bankruptcy